stdrickforce/cat/lib/go/README.md

 ### Metric

-We do aggregate every seconds.
+We do aggregate every second.

-For example, if you called count 3 times in one second (with the same name), we will just summarised the value of them and reported once to the server.
+For example, if you called count 3 times in one second (with the same name), we will just summarise the value of them and reported once to the server.

-In case of `duration`, we use `averaged` value instead of `summarised` value.
+In the case of `duration`, we use `averaged` value instead of `summarised` value.

 #### LogMetricForCount